srikanthreddy-2910/VirtualATM/README.md

 Compliance-grade audit trails

-This is how real ATM networks are designed.
+This is how real banking systems are engineered.

 ▶️ Running the Project
 Backend
 cd backend
 npm install
 node server.js

 Runs on
 http://localhost:5000